-3. A student reviewer
+3. A Student Reviewer

 The role of the student reviewer is to represent the student voice in the Review Team.
-The student reviewer will be typically a student with significant experience of higher education or an undergraduate student who has completed a quality assurance training programme and can represent the viewpoint of students.
+The student reviewer will be typically a PhD student with significant experience of higher education or an undergraduate student who has completed a specific programme preparing them for the role or who has previously had a key role in other institutional reviews.

-4. An industry representative
+4. An External Representative